 where $\rho_{_{\vec{q}}}^{m\rightarrow m+K}$ creates an electron-hole pair with wave vector $\vec{q}$ in $\Phi_n$, with hole in the LL with index $m{=}0,1,{\cdots},n{-}1$ and electron in LL with index $m{+}K{=}n,n{+}1,{\cdots}$.
 Multiplication by $\Phi_1^{2p}$ converts this into a CF-particle CF-hole pair with wave vector $\vec{q}$.

 We employ two methods for treating the LLL projection.
 In ``direct projection" one expresses the wave function in the Fock basis and retains only the part that resides in the LLL~\cite{Dev92}.
-This method can be implemented only for small systems, as the dimension of the Fock space grows exponentially with $N$ (see Supplemental Material (SM)~\cite{SM_Balram_Sreejith_Jain_Graviton}).
+This method can be implemented only for small systems, as the dimension of the Fock space grows exponentially with $N$ [see Supplemental Material (SM)~\cite{SM_Balram_Sreejith_Jain_Graviton}].
 The Jain-Kamilla (JK) method~\cite{Jain97, Jain97b, Moller05, Davenport12, Balram15a} allows treatment of much larger systems.
 The two methods generally produce wave functions that are extremely close but not identical.

-\textbf{\textit{Spherical geometry.}} We use the spherical geometry~\cite{Haldane83} in which $N$ electrons move on the surface of a sphere in the presence of a radial magnetic field generated by a magnetic monopole of strength $2Qhc/e$, where $2Q$ is an integer.
+\textbf{\textit{Spherical geometry.}} We use the spherical geometry~\cite{Haldane83} in which $N$ electrons move on the surface of a sphere in the presence of a radial magnetic field generated by a magnetic monopole producing a total flux $2Qhc/e$, where $2Q$ is an integer.
 The LL orbitals are given by the monopole harmonics $Y_{Q,l,l_z}$~\cite{Wu76, Wu77}, where $l{=}|Q|, |Q|{+}1, {\cdots} $ and $l_z{=}{-}l, {-}l{+}1, {\cdots}, l$.
 The $n$th LL corresponds to $l{=}|Q|{+}n$, with $n{=}0,1,2{\cdots}$.
 The eigenstates are labeled by the total orbital angular momentum $L$ and its $z$-component $L_z$.